Transport in Kochi: Highways

 Kochi is part of the North-South Corridor of India's National Highway System via the NH 544.
-NH 66, the seventh longest highway in India, connects Kochi with Navi Mumbai, via Kozhikode and Mangalore on the western coast of India.
+NH 66, the seventh longest highway in India, connects Kochi with Navi Mumbai, via Kozhikode and Mangaluru on the western coast of India.
 The NH 544 originating from Salem connects Kochi with cities like Coimbatore via Thrissur and Palakkad and also connects with state capital Thiruvananthapuram and after merging with NH 66 termi at Kanyakumari.
 NH 85 is another highway, connecting Kochi with Dhanushkodi in Tamil Nadu via Munnar and Madurai.
 Two smaller national highways, NH 966B connecting to Willingdon Island and NH 966A, connecting NH 544 to Vallarpadom from Kalamassery.
 NH 544 has a 17 km bypass road connecting Aroor to Edappally junction.
 The city is also connected with several state highways like SH 15, SH 16, SH 41, SH 63, SH 66.
 The state government has constructed an expressway called Seaport-Airport Road running parallel to NH 544 bypass road at Maradu junction to Kalamasserry junction.
 Phase II, proposed an alternative road to directly to Airport.
-A second 2 km four-lane road called Infopark Expressway has been constructed from Airport-Seaport road to Infopark, which is planned to develop into a 15 km east–west corridor in the future.
+A second 2 km four-lane road called Infopark Expressway has been constructed from Seaport-Airport Road to Infopark, which is planned to develop into a 15 km east–west corridor in the future.
 The ever-increasing traffic congestion has necessitated the construction of flyovers at many key junctions on the national highways in Kochi.
 The works on Edapally flyover have been done and commissioned and a flyover has also been opened at Palarivattom junction.